Today In History logo TIH

 The first concentration camp wasn't Hitler's idea—it was a 32-year-old chicken farmer turned police chief.
 Heinrich Himmler, just weeks into running Munich's police force, commandeered an abandoned munitions factory in Dachau to hold 5,000 political prisoners.
 He appointed Theodor Eicke, a volatile SS officer recently released from a psychiatric clinic, as commandant.
 Eicke created the brutal template: systematic dehumanization, guard training manuals, punishment protocols.
 Within a year, he'd export his "Dachau model" to camps across Germany.
 The administrative efficiency of genocide didn't emerge from some grand plan—it was workshopped by an unstable middle manager in Bavaria, then franchised.

-He'd abandoned 78,000 troops on a doomed peninsula, escaped by PT boat under cover of darkness, and now faced a crowd of Australian reporters who wanted to know why their commander had fled.
-MacArthur hadn't written anything down.
-Standing on that dusty railway platform in Terowie, South Australia, he improvised what became the most famous promise of the Pacific War: "I came out of Bataan and I shall return."
-His staff wanted him to say "we," not "I"—too personal, too arrogant.
-He refused.
-Twenty-nine months later, MacArthur waded ashore at Leyte with photographers in tow, making sure everyone saw him keep his word.
-What looked like cowardice in March 1942 became the rallying cry that carried America across 5,000 miles of ocean.
+He'd abandoned 78,000 troops on a doomed peninsula, escaped by PT boat under cover of darkness through Japanese-controlled waters, and now faced a crowd of Australian reporters who wanted to know why their supreme commander had fled.
+Douglas MacArthur hadn't written anything down.
+Standing on that dusty railway platform at Terowie, a small junction town in South Australia, on March 20, 1942, he improvised what became the most famous promise of the Pacific War: "I came out of Bataan and I shall return."
+His staff officers urged him to say "we" instead of "I," arguing it was too personal, too arrogant for a commander who'd just left his men behind.
+MacArthur refused.
+The personal pronoun was deliberate.
+He wanted every soldier still fighting on Bataan and Corregidor to hear that their commander was making a personal oath, not issuing a bureaucratic statement.
+Roosevelt had ordered MacArthur's evacuation specifically because losing a four-star general to Japanese capture would have been a propaganda catastrophe, but that calculation didn't diminish the guilt MacArthur carried.
+The troops he left behind surrendered within weeks.
+Most endured the Bataan Death March, and thousands died in Japanese prison camps over the next three years.
+Twenty-nine months after that platform speech, MacArthur waded ashore at Leyte Gulf in the Philippines with photographers positioned to capture the moment, making certain the entire world saw him keep his word.
+The image of MacArthur striding through knee-deep water became one of the war's most iconic photographs.
+What looked like cowardice in March 1942 became the rallying cry that carried the American counteroffensive across 5,000 miles of ocean.

-The musicians' union had banned TV performances for nearly a year, terrified that broadcasts would kill live concerts…
+The musicians' union had banned television performances for nearly a year, terrified that free broadcasts would kill …

 The peace treaty came six years and eight months after Japan's surrender—but John Foster Dulles, who negotiated it, d…